-Youth Enhancement Services, Inc. (YES) has been a pillar of the Metro Atlanta community, providing quality, accessible, and effective education and prevention services for more than 20 years.
-YES has impacted more than 2,000 youth and their families.
+Youth Enhancement Services, Inc. (YES) has been a pillar of the Metro Atlanta community providing quality, accessible, and effective alternative education solutions and prevention services for more than 26 years.
+YES has positively impacted the lives of more than 4,000 youth and their families.

-YES programs provide a second chance for at-risk youth and high school dropouts to be educated and contributing members of the workforce and community.
-YES encourages all program participants to build their skill level, self-esteem, and sense of community.
+YES programs provide a second chance for disconnected youth who leave traditional public schools before graduating an opportunity to obtain a GED (General Education Diploma), register at post-secondary institutions and become contributing members of the workforce and community.
+YES encourages all program participants to build their skills level, self-esteem, and sense of community.

-In 1990, Lula Gilliam founded Youth Enhancement Services, Inc. (YES) after recognizing the need to address Metro Atlanta’s juvenile crime problems.
-Lula had previously worked with other Atlanta non-profit organizations to improve the lives of at-risk youth, but decided to start her own organization.
-YES initially contracted with Fulton County Juvenile Court to provide academic tutorials, parenting and life skills classes.
-After realizing that supplemental academic tutoring was not enough and that many of the youth in the court system had dropped out of school, YES started a GED preparation class.
+In 1990, Lula Gilliam founded Youth Enhancement Services, Inc. (YES) after recognizing the need to address Metro Atlanta’s juvenile crime challenges.
+Lula has previously worked with another Atlanta non-profit organization to improve the lives of at-risk homeless youth, and decided to start her own agency.
+YES’ initially contracted with REAL Group and Fulton County Juvenile Court to provide academic tutorials, parenting and life skills classes.
+After realizing that supplemental academic tutoring was not enough and that many youth in the court system had dropped out of school, YES’ started a GED preparation class.
 The first classes were held at the Martin Luther King, Jr., Community Center.

 During a youth forum sponsored by YES, Dr. George Napper, then Commissioner of the Georgia Department of Juvenile Justice (DJJ), was introduced to YES.
-Mr. Napper participated in the forum and was so enthusiastic about YES’ work that he wanted to utilize our services at DJJ community reintegration sites.
-YES spent the next fifteen years providing GED, life skills, post-secondary assistance, and support services to Fulton and Dekalb county youth in the custody of DJJ.
+Dr. Napper participated in the forum and was so enthusiastic about YES’ work that he wanted to utilize our services at DJJ community reintegration sites.
+YES spent the next fifteen years providing GED, life skills, post-secondary assistance, and support services to Fulton and DeKalb County youth in the custody of DJJ.

-YES provided supplemental tutorial services to elementary and middle school students as a No Child Left Behind (NCLB) certified agency.
-During our first year as a NCLB provider, one of the schools we worked with, Palmetto Elementary, met Annual Yearly Progress (AYP) and was no longer on the Needs Improvement list.
-We feel honored to have been selected as an eligible and qualified agency under the selective NCLB criteria, but have decided to focus our programs on at-risk youth ages 16-24.
+YES provided supplemental tutorial services to elementary and middle school students as a No Child Left Behind (NCLB) certified agency to both Atlanta Public and Fulton County Schools’ systems.
+During the first year as a NCLB provider, one of the schools YES worked with, Palmetto Elementary, met Annual Yearly Progress (AYP) and was no longer on the Needs Improvement list.
+We feel honored to have been selected as an eligible and qualified agency under the selective NCLB criteria, but decided to focus our programs on at-risk youth ages 16-24.